mpstark/SPT-DynamicMaps/README.md

 - [CJ](https://github.com/CJ-SPT) for letting me hack on [StashSearch](https://github.com/CJ-SPT/StashSearch) as my first SPT-AKI modding experience
 - [DrakiaXYZ](https://github.com/DrakiaXYZ) for having multiple great mods to look at for examples
 - [Arys](https://github.com/Nympfonic) for being awesome
+- [Kuromi](https://github.com/schkuromi/) for the BTR icon and constant support
 - Multiple people in the SPT Discord for suggestions and encouragement